 Must-Visit Landmarks for Your Europe Bucket List

-Whether you’re simply stopping off for a weekend away in sparkly Paris, or are planning a trip darting from country to country across the continent, you’ll want to check out some of these showstopping sights.
+Whether you’re simply stopping off for a weekend away in sparkly Paris, or are planning a trip darting from country to country across the continent, these are the places you shouldn’t miss.

 1. Big Ben, London, United Kingdom

 The Elizabeth Tower, more commonly referred to as Big Ben, is one of the most iconic landmarks in London and a must for your London itinerary – it’s one of the best things to see in the United Kingdom.

-Unfortunately, London’s iconic timepiece is undergoing restoration works until 2021, but one of the clock faces will be working and uncovered during the process, and you can still check out the Houses of Parliament.
+Unfortunately, London’s iconic timepiece is undergoing restoration works until 2022, but one of the clock faces will be working and uncovered at every stage during the process, and you can still check out the Houses of Parliament.

 2. Buckingham Palace, London, United Kingdom

 Home of the Queen of England (and many other UK sovereigns since 1837), Buckingham Palace is one of the best spots for your ultimate Europe bucket list.

 3. Stonehenge, Wiltshire, United Kingdom